hiukim/unity-webar-foundation/README.md

 ![unity-webar-foundation](https://github.com/hiukim/unity-webar-foundation/assets/459126/c7c2559d-cde9-43cd-846a-cf490ce99bb3)

 # Unity WebAR Foundation
 Unity WebAR Foundation is a unity package for building WebGL based AR applications for Unity.
 It's similar to ARFoundation, but for building web app instead of native app.
 The package itself is a wrapper around popular WebAR SDKs.

+The package can be obtained here: [Unity WebAR Foundation](https://assetstore.unity.com/packages/tools/integration/webar-foundation-250806)

 At this point, it supports Image Tracking and Face Tracking AR effects.